 Are you heading for the magical high mountains of the Himalayas?
 The mountain range spanning India, Pakistan, Afghanistan, China, Bhutan and Nepal is one of the wonders of the world, and an incredible place to go trekking.
 I spent the summer in a high-altitude base camp in the Indian Himalayas, on expedition with the British Exploring Society.
-Here’s my guide to what to pack for your own hiking adventure, to stay warm, dry and safe.
+Here’s my trekking packing guide to everything you need for your own hiking adventure, to stay warm, dry and safe.

 The Himalayas, home to the world’s highest mountaisn, are an amazingly alien place.
 Being this high in rock and ice feels a little like being on the moon, and surviving at high altitudes takes a lot more planning than a quick jaunt to the Alps, especially because you will be far from any outdoor stores.
 Plan carefully, buy good-quality gear and make sure that your boots, sleeping bag, insulating layer and waterproof layers in particular are sturdy and tough.
 Here’s exactly what I packed for five weeks in the Indian Himalayas (don’t forget toiletries and medicines, too).